-Management of data access; and
+Management of data access;

-Management of security equipment.
+Management of security equipment;

+Management of local and remote access to metering installations; and

+Management of local and remote access to services provided by metering installation.

-Clause 7.4.1(b) of the Rules requires the Metering Provider to be responsible for providing and maintaining security controls of a metering installation in accordance with clause 7.8.2 of the Rules.
+Clause 7.3.2 (e) (3) requires the metering coordinator to ensure the security control of the metering installation is provided in accordance with rule 7.15, the Metering Provider appointed by the metering coordinator provides and maintains the security controls of a metering installation in accordance with clause 7.15 of the Rules.
 Security controls relate to:

 The selection and use of metering equipment (e.g. multi-password level meters);